-- The landscape architecture firm Mia Lehrer and Associates is profiled by Sarah Allaback, who describes the Southern California firm’s unique focus on community advocacy in the Los Angeles region.
+• The Los Angeles landscape architecture firm founded by Mia Lehrer is profiled by Sarah Allaback, who discusses the office’s unique focus on community advocacy in the region.

-- Robin Karson writes on Warren H. Manning, the first landscape practitioner to establish a national practice based on principles of environmental design and the subject of LALH’s forthcoming book Warren H. Manning, Landscape Architect and Environmental Planner.
+• Robin Karson writes about the first landscape architect to establish a national practice based on principles of environmental design in Warren H. Manning, Landscape Architect and Environmental Planner.

-- Darrel Morrison tells the story of the Stella Niagara Preserve, a twenty-nine acre parcel on the eastern border of the Niagara River stewarded by the Western New York Land Conservancy.
+• Landscape architect Darrel Morrison tells the story of the Stella Niagara Preserve, a twenty-nine-acre parcel on the eastern border of the Niagara River.

-- Francis R. Kowsky traces the legacy of Andrew Jackson Downing from Highland Gardens, his home and office in Newburgh, to Fairsted, the Olmsted office in Brookline.
+• Francis R. Kowsky traces the legacy of Andrew Jackson Downing, from Highland Gardens, his home and office in Newburgh, NY, to Fairsted, the Olmsted office in Brookline, MA.